Documentary proof of work experience

 • an employment contract or appointment decision, including any subsequent amendments to the job title where applicable;

-• a payslip showing your contractual working hours;
+• a payslip showing your job title and/or your contractual working hours;

 • a statement from an accountant or an accounting firm, if you carried out the work in a self-employed capacity.